Remote Canadian town programs radar to spot approaching polar bears

 “It’s one more way to keep communities or camps safe.”

-Next year, the system will be deployed for the first time at a tourist campsite near Longyearbyen, a former coal-mining town on Norway’s Svalbard archipelago, where a Dutch man was killed by a polar bear in August.
+York hopes the system will be deployed across other Arctic communities where polar bears and people co-mingle.
+In Norway’s Svalbard archipelago, for example, a Dutch man was killed by a polar bear at a campsite near Longyearbyen in August.

 That bear was shot by authorities to prevent another attack.